 This course crosses the boundaries of several disciplines, allowing you to look at current and past studies in a different light.

+You will study three option modules.
 Modules are offered from both the Department of History and the Department of English.
 You can choose from a range of topics in medical history, the humanities and beyond.
-Recent modules offered include:
+In previous years, options have covered topics such as:

 There is no obligation to purchase books or other texts - all core texts and resources will be available in our library or online.